hazelcast/hazelcast/docs/design/sql/14-automatic-query-resubmission.md

 #### Ways to pick resubmission policy

 1. Ideally, we would be able to configure the retry policy per query, but that's not possible.
-We could add this option to Java API (to the `SqlStatement` class), but this is a non-standard API.
-We expect many clients to use JDBC or other standardized APIs in other languages, which don't provide this support.
+We could add this option to custom Java API (to the `SqlStatement` class), but this is a non-standard API.
+We expect many clients to use JDBC or other standardized APIs in other languages, which can't be extended in this way.

 2. Another idea is that we could specify this as a query hint, e.g. in the form of `SELECT /*+ ALLOW_RETRY */`.
 But for this we would have to parse the query on